A realistic look at London’s housing situation

 You can also Mutual Exchange

 We are signed up to Home Swapper, which is a national database of social housing tenants wishing to exchange their home.
 We will approve your registration and pay the fee for you to join.
-You can find out more and register on the Home Swapper website here or contact our Allocations Team to find out more
+You can find out more and register on the Home Swapper website here or contact our Housing Team to find out more.
+If you need any help or assistance in getting set up on Home Swapper, please let your estate manager know and we will gladly help.